 Have the cards face down and then ask the children to choose one card from each set and then act out the action.
 This could be done as a game with the family or simply just to help children reinforce the concept of what a verb is and what an adverb is and the jobs they do in a sentence.
 Simple and quick!

-SET 43: HISTORICAL FIGURES.
-I know that lots of children. like to find out about the past. researching a different time period can be interesting.
-However I'm going to suggest something a little bit different.
+HISTORICAL FIGURES.
+I know that lots of children. like to find out about the past.
+Researching a different time period can be interesting.
+However, I'm going to suggest something a little bit different.

 Below are the names of famous people from history.
 Why not try to find out about their lives and write a short biography of one or all of them!